lindaprotocol/documentation-en/docs/contracts/contract.md

 Smart contract is a computerized transaction protocol that automatically implements its terms.
 Smart contract is the same as common contract, they all define the terms and rules related to the participants.
 Once the contract is started, it can runs in the way it is designed.

-TRON smart contract support Solidity language in (Ethereum).
-You can find the latest solidity version in the [TRON solidity repository](https://github.com/tronprotocol/solidity/releases).
-Write a smart contract, then build the smart contract and deploy it to TRON network.
+LINDA smart contract support Solidity language in (Ethereum).
+You can find the latest solidity version in the [LINDA solidity repository](https://github.com/lindaprotocol/solidity/releases).
+Write a smart contract, then build the smart contract and deploy it to LINDA network.
 When the smart contract is triggered, the corresponding function will be executed automatically.

 ## Features
-TRON virtual machine is based on Ethereum solidity language, it also has TRON's own features.
+LINDA virtual machine is based on Ethereum solidity language, it also has LINDA's own features.

 ### Defination of Smart Contract
-TRON VM is compatible with Ethereum's smart contract, using protobuf to define the content of the contract:
+LINDA VM is compatible with Ethereum's smart contract, using protobuf to define the content of the contract:
 ``` solidity
 message SmartContract {
   message ABI {